claudecodeguide.dev

 Tips

 • Name worktree directories clearly. ../my-app-hotfix is better than ../worktree-1.
+You'll thank yourself when you have four of them open.

 • Clean up when done.
 Abandoned worktrees clutter your filesystem. git worktree prune removes stale ones.